Via Flaminia

 The Via Flaminia (lit.
-'Flaminian Way') was an ancient Roman road leading from Rome over the Apennine Mountains to Ariminum (Rimini) on the coast of the Adriatic Sea, and due to the ruggedness of the mountains was the major option the Romans had for travel between Etruria, Latium, Campania, and the Po Valley.
-The section running through northern Rome is where Constantine the Great, allegedly, had his famous vision of the Chi Rho, leading to his conversion to Christianity and the Christianization of the Roman Empire.
+'Flaminian Way') was an ancient Roman road leading from Rome over the Apennine Mountains to Ariminum (Rimini) on the coast of the Adriatic Sea.
+Due to the ruggedness of the mountains, it was the major option the Romans had for travel between Etruria, Latium, Campania, and the Po Valley.
+The northern section of the road is where Constantine the Great had a vision of the Chi Rho, leading to his conversion to Christianity and the Christianization of the Roman Empire.

-Today the same route, still called by the same name for much of its distance, is paralleled or overlaid by Strada Statale (SS) 3, also called Strada Regionale (SR) 3 in Lazio and Umbria, and Strada Provinciale (SP) 3 in Marche.
+Today the same route, still called by the same name for much of its distance, runs parallel to or overlaid by Strada Statale (SS) 3, also called Strada Regionale (SR) 3 in Lazio and Umbria, and Strada Provinciale (SP) 3 in Marche.
 It leaves Rome, goes up the Val Tevere ("Valley of the Tiber") and into the mountains at Castello delle Formiche, ascends to Gualdo Tadino, continuing over the divide at Scheggia Pass, 575 m to Cagli.
 From there it descends the eastern slope waterways between the Tuscan-Emilian Apennines and the Umbrian Apennines to Fano on the coast and goes north, parallel to Highway A14 to Rimini.

-This route, once convenient to Roman citizens and other travelers, is now congested by heavy traffic between north Italy and the capital at Rome.
-It remains a country road, while the traffic crosses by railway and autostrada through dozens of tunnels between Florence and Bologna, a shorter, more direct route under the ridges and nearly inaccessible passes.

 History

 It was constructed by Gaius Flaminius during his censorship, around 220 BC.
 Sources mention frequent improvements being made to it during the imperial period.
 Augustus instituted a general restoration of the roads of Italy, assigning supervision of different regions to various senators.
 He reserved the Flaminia for himself, and rebuilt all the bridges except the Pons Mulvius, by which it crosses the Tiber, 3 km north of Rome (built by Marcus Aemilius Scaurus in 109 BC), and an unknown Pons Minucius.
 Triumphal arches were erected in his honour on the former bridge and at Ariminum, the latter of which is still preserved.
 Vespasian constructed a new tunnel through the pass of Intercisa (Furlo), in AD 77, and Trajan, as inscriptions show, repaired several bridges along the road.

-During the period of Roman expansion in the 3rd and 2nd centuries BC, the Flaminia became, with the sea route, a main axis of transportation by which wheat from the Po valley supplied Rome and central Italy.
+During the period of Roman expansion in the 3rd and 2nd centuries BC, the Flaminia became, with the sea route, a main axis of transportation by which wheat from the Po Valley supplied Rome and central Italy.
 A number of major battles were fought on or near the Via Flaminia, for example at Sentinum (near the modern Sassoferrato) and near Tadinum (the modern Gualdo Tadino).
 Constantine the Great's famous Battle of the Milvian Bridge also occurred on the road, after his nearby dream of the Chi Rho (which led to his conversion and that of the Roman Empire to Christianity).